juanjoDiaz/serverless-plugin-warmup/README.md

 **Requirements:**
 * Serverless *v1.2.x* or higher.
-* AWS provider and nodejs4.3 runtime
+* AWS provider and nodejs4.3 or nodejs6.10 runtimes

 ## Setup